mrx-arafat/supabase-showcase/SUPABASE_LEARNING_GUIDE.md

 ### Prerequisites

-1. A Supabase account (already set up via Lovable Cloud)
+1. A Supabase account and project set up
 2. Access to your Supabase dashboard
 3. Basic understanding of SQL (you'll learn as you go!)

 ### Your Project Details

-- **Project Dashboard**: Check your Lovable Cloud settings
+- **Project Dashboard**: Check your Supabase project settings
 - **SQL Editor**: Located in left sidebar of Supabase dashboard
 - **All SQL scripts**: Located in the `sql-setup/` folder